Cognisen

 25%

+AI projects delivering on ROI.
 IBM CEO Survey

-The dominant management challenge is not "AI is replacing workers."
-It is: we are spending on AI, cannot measure the return, and our workforce is adopting unevenly while we lack a coherent strategy.
+The dominant management challenge is not that AI is replacing workers.
+It is this: we are spending on AI, cannot measure the return, and our workforce is adopting unevenly while we lack a coherent strategy.

-The Optimists
+The optimists

-PwC (50,000 respondents): Optimism about AI's potential "greatly outweighs anxiety."
+PwC (50,000 respondents).
+Optimism about AI’s potential “greatly outweighs anxiety.”
 But daily usage remains low.

-The Anxious
+The anxious

-Mercer 2026 (4,500+ U.S. employees): 63% enthusiastic about efficiency potential, but 53% believe tech will affect their job security.
-Only ~25% regularly experiment with AI tools.
+Mercer 2026 (4,500+ U.S. employees).
+63% enthusiastic about efficiency potential, yet 53% believe technology will affect their job security.
+Only a quarter regularly experiment with AI tools.

-4 Corner Resources (2026): 88% satisfied with employers, yet 69% anxious about the job market.
+4 Corner Resources (2026).
+88% satisfied with their employers, yet 69% anxious about the job market.
 The two coexist.

 −33%